Application Information

-You will need an email address to register an account in CAMs.
-This is the email address that we will use to communicate with you throughout the application process.
-Please don’t use a school email address as you won’t be able to access that once you leave school and we need to stay in touch with you over the summer.
+You will need an email address to register an account.
+We will use this email address to communicate with you throughout the application process.
+Please don’t use a school email address, as you won’t be able to access it once you leave school, and we need to stay in touch with you over the summer.

 • Track the progress of your application.